yasutakatou/metricli/README.md

 ### -replace

-In the action, define the string to be replaced by the execution result.
+Define the string to be replaced by the execution result at actions.

 ### -retry